 Step Two: Discover Possibilities

-Step Four: Remove Barriers
+Step Three: Remove Barriers

-Step Five: Recap
+Step Five: Plan the Action

-The Personal Coaching Styles Inventory® is an assessment based on the work of Dr. Lee Smith and Dr. Jeannine Sandstrom of CoachWorks International.
+The Personal Coaching Styles Inventory™ is an assessment based on the work of Dr. Lee Smith and Dr. Jeannine Sandstrom of CoachWorks International.
 The assessment has been used since 1995 by tens of thousands of individuals to self-assess their interaction styles from the coaching context.

 It is a self-inventory that allows people to designate how they want to give and receive feedback and advice, as well as shows a snapshot of how individuals can have effective communication in relationships.
-The styles in the PCSI® show participants both how they want to be coached and how they can be more effective as a coach.
+The styles in the PCSI™ show participants both how they want to be coached and how they can be more effective as a coach.
 It consists of four styles, each with its own strengths and liabilities: directing, presenting, mediating, and strategizing.

 The Directing style describes coaches who like to be in control, focus on results, and think about the possibilities.
 They are willing to take on new challenges or risks, set goals, and work hard to achieve them.

 The Presenting style describes coaches who are animated, energetic, and spontaneous.
-As coaches, they are excellent communicators, can be very persuasive, and are comfortable as the center of attention.
+As coaches, they are excellent communicators, can be very persuasive, and

 The Mediating style describes coaches who are personable, experts in their field, and helpful.
 A mediator coach is patient, thorough, and likes to make everyone in a group comfortable.